Schedule Strategy Call →

 Conducting a GEO audit and implementing its recommendations can unlock powerful advantages in client acquisition:

 • Increased Lead Generation: By appearing in AI answers at the exact moment people ask for legal advice, your firm taps high-intent leads.
 Rather than waiting for users to scroll through links, AI tools direct prospects to you.
-ChatGPT had ~800 million weekly users by mid-2025, and some brands report that about 5% of their leads came via ChatGPT referrals.
-For a law firm, that could translate into dozens of new inquiries from people already seeking legal help.
+ChatGPT reached ~900 million weekly active users by February 2026, and OpenAI’s NBER-published research found that “practical guidance”—how-to advice on real-life decisions—is the #1 consumer use case.
+For a law firm, being cited in those answers can translate into dozens of new inquiries from people already seeking legal help.

 • Enhanced Authority and Trust: Regularly being cited by AI models positions your firm as the expert.
 When AI tools quote your content, you “become the source, not just another option,” which boosts your credibility.
 Even if users don’t immediately contact you, hearing your firm’s name as part of an answer builds name recognition.
 Over time, this perceived authority can increase trust and make prospects more likely to reach out.